 Giardia can definitely be treated for puppies, but how well treatment goes depends on numerous things, such as your dog’s immune system.
 Your vet will more than likely want you to bring a stool sample in just to make sure Giardia is the problem.
 If the sample tests positive, puppies will be given the same medication as older dogs which are dewormers.

-As mentioned above, Giardia is caused by a harmful bacteria that can be found in dog feces.
-This bacteria can spread in a few different ways, some of which are listed below.
+As mentioned above, Giardia in dogs is caused by harmful bacteria that can be found in dog feces.
+This bacteria can spread in a few different ways as Clinical signs will be a result of an intestinal infection caused by these circumstances listed below.

 Smelling/Being Near Other Dogs’ Feces

-One of the main ways this infection is spread is through feces.
-If your dog enjoys going to the park or you send them to a kennel or daycare, they more than likely have a larger chance of catching this.
-This is because they will be around other dogs’ feces, and if they step, lick, or sniff an affected piece, they can quickly catch it.
+One of the main ways this will infect dogs is spread is through feces.
+If your dog enjoys going to the dog parks or you send them to a kennel or daycare, they more than likely have a larger chance of catching this.
+This is because they will be around other dogs’ feces, and if they step, lick, or sniff an affected piece from an infected animal, they can quickly catch it.

 If your dog shares a water bowl or likes to drink some water out of ponds or lakes, this is another common place that Giardia can hide.
-This is due to possible infected animals drinking out the same area which can then be passed to your dog.
+This is due to possible infected animals drinking out the same area which can then the giardia organism can be passed to your dog.

 Eating Grass or Chewing on a Stick that is Infected

 Grass and sticks are another ways Giardia is often spread.
-If an affected dog or animal uses the bathroom in a certain patch of grass and your dog eats some grass blades near there, your pup can catch it.
+If infected dogs or animals use the bathroom in a certain patch of grass and your dog eats some grass blades near there, your pup can catch it.
 This also applies to sticks.
-If an affected dog or animal chews on a stick or it’s near an affected area and your dog touches that stick, Giardia could end up infecting them.
+If an affected dog or animal chews on a stick or it’s near an affected area and your dog touches that stick, Giardia could end up in your dog's intestines.

-What are the Symptoms of Giardia in Dogs?
+What are the Symptoms of Giardia in Infected Dogs?

 How Long Does Giardia Last in Dogs?